Krtyaka/ai-startup-idea-validator/README.md

 Analyze the following startup idea and return a structured JSON object with these fields: problem, customer, market, competitor, tech_stack, risk_level, profitability_score, justification.

+Scoring guidelines for profitability_score:
+- 80–90: Clear problem, large market, strong differentiation
+- 60–75: Reasonable idea, competitive or execution risk
+- 40–55: Vague idea, crowded market, or unclear monetization
+- Below 40: Very unclear value or weak business case

+Tech Stack Guidelines:
+- Web SaaS → React + Node.js is acceptable
+- Mobile-first products → React Native or Flutter
+- AI-heavy products → Python, ML frameworks
+- Enterprise/internal tools → focus on scalability and search
+- Choose technologies based on the idea, not defaults

+Risk Level Guidelines:
+- If the idea is vague, crowded, or lacks clear monetization, risk_level should be High.
+- If the idea depends on a two-sided marketplace or hardware, risk_level should be High.
+- If the idea has a clear paying customer and strong ROI, risk_level can be Low or Medium.
+- Market should be Growing only if there is clear demand; otherwise use Competitive or Saturated.

 Rules:
 - Keep responses concise and realistic
 - competitor must include exactly 3 competitors with one-line differentiation
 - tech_stack must include 4–6 practical MVP technologies
 - profitability_score must be an integer between 0 and 100
+- Do NOT overhype
+- Do NOT reuse the same tech stack unless appropriate
 - Return ONLY valid JSON.
 Do not include explanations, markdown, or extra text.

 Startup Idea: